MaxMaeder/DriveBackupV2/DriveBackup/styleguide.md

     return (a << (8 * n) + 1) | 0xFF;
 }
 ```
-It's even good to be *really* obvious.
+It's even good to be *really* obvious, especially for larger expressions.

 ```java
 void example() {